sacitkuheylan/PhysicalAuthEmbedded/README.md

 ### Wiring Up Hardware

-With help of a breadborad, we connect our OLED Screen and RTC Module using I2C (Inter-Interconnected Circuit) Interface.
+With help of a breadborad, we connect our OLED Screen and RTC Module using I2C (Inter-Integrated Circuit) Interface.
 Also we need a push button for changing selected token.

 <p align="center" href="https://ibb.co/GcPF4y0"><img src="https://i.ibb.co/Tmhrx6k/Screenshot-1.png" alt="Screenshot-1" border="0"></p>